fritz-pal/Botpal/README.md

 ## All twitch commands:
 ### User commands
 - !test: Sends a test message.
-- !klo: Notifies that Klonoa needs to go to the bathroom.
 - !lurk: Notifies that the user is lurking.
 - !elo: Retrieves the rapid elo rating of a player.
 - !mods: Retrieves the list of moderators.